Wildfire Resource Kit

 • A one-time payment of $770 through FEMA’s Serious Needs Assistance program to cover expenses for emergency supplies like food, water, diapers, and gas for transportation.

-California Disaster Relief Resources
+California Disaster Relief Resources – California Governor’s Office of Emergency Services

-Los Angeles County Disaster Relief Resources
+Los Angeles County Disaster Tax Relief – LA County Assessor’s Office

 Red Cross Disaster Relief Resources

-Mutual Aid Los Angeles Network: Fire & Wind Storm Resource Library
+Mutual Aid Los Angeles Network – Fire & Wind Storm Resource Library

 Mental Health Support